rachanahegde/python-pro-bootcamp-intermediate-plus-projects/README.md

 Learned about API keys, authentication, environment variables and sending SMS using Python.
 Built an rain alert app that messages you in the morning, telling you to bring an umbrella if it's going to rain.

 <h2> Day 36: Stock Trading News Alert Project </h2>
 A Python program to help you trade stocks.
 It uses an API to get stock price data and calculates the percent increase/decrease in the value of the stock.
-If there's over 5% increase/decrease, the program will message us information about the fluctuation and send the first three recent news articles about the company.
+If there's over 5% increase/decrease, the program will message us information about the fluctuation and send the first three recent news articles about the company (using an news API).